 When a deck runs out, reshuffle its discards.
 If a deck runs out and there are no discards, nobody can draw any of that kind of card!
+This has not happened since the Great Phlogiston Disaster of 1889, but still, just in case, we have a rule.

-In Play: These are the cards on the table in front of you, showing your Faction and Class (if any) and the Items you are carrying.
+In Play: These are the cards on the table in front of you, showing your Class (if any) and the Items you are carrying.
 Continuing Curses and some other cards also stay on the table after you play them.
 Cards in play are public information and must be visible to the other players.